 Contact Number: (218) 679-2190

 Charlie is a lifelong resident of Red Lake.
-He is a maintenance worker at the Red Lake Hospital, where he performs various electrical work on items such as generators, high voltage circuits, power meters, etc. He is a graduate of Red Lake High School and completed the 2-year carpentry program at the Minnesota State Community and Technical College in Detroit Lakes, MN.
+He is a maintenance worker at the Red Lake Hospital, where he performs preventative HVAC maintenance, as well as various electrical work on items such as generators, high voltage circuits, power meters, etc. He is a graduate of Red Lake High School and completed the 2-year carpentry program at the Minnesota State Community and Technical College in Detroit Lakes, MN.
 He also attended Bemidji State University for Industrial Technology.
-Charlie enjoys spending time and traveling with his children, taking walks with his dogs, target shooting and hunting.
+Charlie enjoys spending time with his three children and two grandchildren.
+He also enjoys hiking, camping and target shooting.

 “I am proud to continue in my family’s footsteps, extending our commitment to the members of Beltrami Electric Cooperative.
-My sister, Lea Perkins, has served on the Beltrami Electric Board since 2005, and previously my father, Ed Perkins, served on the board for 8 years.
+I have served on the Beltrami Electric Board for three years, My sister, Lea Perkins, has served on the board for twelve years, and previously my father, Ed Perkins, served on the board for eight years.
 I am passionate about my community, family and friends.
-I am able to utilize my knowledge and electrical experience to work hard for the members of the cooperative, providing reliable and affordable electric service to our area.”
+I am able to utilize my 30+ years of knowledge and electrical experience to help educate and explain energy usage to our members.
+I will continue to work hard for the members of the cooperative, providing reliable and affordable electric service to our area.”

 District 3 Director